Tessa’s Recipe Rundown

 - Bay leaves

-- Seasonings: salt, garlic powder, onion powder, dried thyme, dried rosemary, dried sage, cornstarch, black pepper
+- Seasonings: salt, garlic powder, onion powder, dried thyme, dried rosemary, dried sage, and black pepper

 Tips for a Juicy, Tender Turkey Breast:

-- I always take poultry out of the slow cooker or oven once it reaches 160°F because the temperature will continue to rise as it’s resting, this helps ensure juicy and tender turkey breast.
+- I always take poultry out of the slow cooker or oven once it reaches 160°F because the temperature will continue to rise as it rests.
+This helps ensure juicy and tender turkey breast.

-- Another thing that helps ensure a juicy turkey breast is to actually cook the turkey breast side down and rest it breast side down so all the juices accumulate in the actual breast meat.
+- Cook the turkey breast side down and rest it breast side down, so all the juices accumulate in the breast meat.

 What to Serve with Thanksgiving Turkey: